The Best Diet Before Embryo Transfer to Increase Fertility Chances

 Omega-3 fats are necessary for developing the fetus's brain and retina.
 Also, they prevent pre-term delivery and increase breast milk volume.
 So, it is recommended to use omega-3 before embryo transfer to prepare your body for implantation and have a healthier baby.

 Omega-3 fats are widely found in the oil of some fishes, such as sardines, salmon, and mackerel.
 However, since these oils have toxins such as heavy metals and dioxins, they should be used twice weekly.
-You can get the rest of your omega-3 proportion from toxin-free supplements, walnuts, chia seed, eggs, pumpkin, soybean oil, etc.
+You can get the rest of your omega-3 proportion from toxin-free supplements, walnuts, chia seeds, eggs, pumpkin, soybean oil, etc.

 Plenty of water